xjw1001001/IGCrebuild/docs/tut02/main.rst

 and that about 0.04 transitions from state 1 to state 0 are expected to have occurred.

+In fact for this particular model, these conditional expectations do not depend on the parameter values, given the probability distribution over states at the final endpoint.
+So these requests are redundant.
+We can see that the conditionally expected number of transitions from state 2 to state 1 is equal to the probability of not ending up in state 2, and the conditionally expected number of transitions from state 1 to state 0 is equal to the probability of ending up in state 0.

 Using these conditional transition count expectations together with the conditional dwell time expectations, we can complete one iteration of EM, updating our estimate